nsingh-phd/Code_GenebankCuration/README.md

-# Manuscript_GenebankCuration

-## This repository contains the `R` code and other required files to run the analysis performed in this manuscript.
+### This repository contains the `R` code and other required files to run the analysis performed in this manuscript.